Frontier bids $2.9 billion for rival budget airline Spirit

 According to the deal announcement, Frontier shareholders will own 51.5% of the new company.
 Spirit shareholders will get 1.9126 shares of Frontier plus $2.13 in cash for each of their Spirit shares, which values Spirit at $25.83 per share based on Frontier’s closing stock price of $12.39 on Friday.

-In afternoon trading Monday, shares of Miramar, Florida-based Spirit rose nearly 17% to $25.40, Denver-based Frontier gained 3%, and the nation's other leading budget airline, Allegiant, was little changed.

-The transaction is expected to close in the second half of the year.
+The companies expect to close the transaction in the second half of the year.
 It still needs approval from Spirit shareholders.